 There are plenty of real-world digital marketing skills that are needed here, that is why at the beginning of the article I said, “the better your skills the better the results with ML.”
 The most skilled digital marketers are going to get the best results.
 That’s because deep funnel optimization is effective but it isn’t easy or “childproof.”

 ML optimization is complex and in some ways harder — it’s just that the results speak for themselves!
-Results like greater bookings for less spend, or more high-quality leads; the results can be whatever you wish for (as long as it happens within the attribution window)!
+Results like greater bookings for less spending, or more high-quality leads; the results can be whatever you wish for (as long as it happens within the attribution window)!

 Testing is often our only real tool.
 In the early 90s when I started researching the future of advertising, I always envisioned that the systems that we buy on would also be the systems we use to test on.
 Today, that’s our reality.
 Performance marketers can expand what they test.

-Yes, you may be wary about too many tests, or even using an AI tool especially from a smaller vendor.
+Yes, you may be wary about too many tests, or even using an AI tool, especially from a smaller vendor.
 AI/ML tools need a nearly endless supply of raw data↥.
 My recommendation is, “Bet on Google and Facebook to have enough data, and the people and systems to use it.
 Bet on them!”

 It’s complex in part because we (as performance marketers) are inviting an algorithm to partner with us.
 The partnership is real; it’s a two-way street.
 At the same time, understand that algorithms are like a savant — they are very good at performing a very narrow range of tasks.
 We have to get good at instructing them, as JD said, “Control the inputs and outputs.”

 Machine learning is like a magic wish.
-In movies and fairy tales, we are taught to be careful if you are ever offered three magic wishes.
+In movies and fairy tales, we are taught to be careful if we are ever offered three magic wishes.
 Working with an AI is more or less the same.
 If you tell it you want a lot of cheap leads, that’s what you will get.
 That’s why we need to go deep into our sales funnel and define meaningful goals.
 Make the right

 wish goal and you get rewarded!

 Facebook says if you expose any real-world goal to their system, their algorithm will find the results you need.
 Google basically says the same thing with slight differences.
-This often means that digital marketers need to really align with their sales teams, operations staff, and even with their finance team and pick a goal that is well defined.
+This often means that digital marketers need to really align with their sales teams, operations staff, and even with their finance team and pick a goal that is well-defined.

-Go for Purchase!
+Go for purchase

 Yes, it’s possible to just set the goal to be a purchase.
 That can work well for eCommerce or any business with a high volume of sales.
 For most companies, there isn’t enough purchases on a daily or weekly basis to properly train the algorithm.